 4. Consider Alternative Phrasing:

 If you're unsure about using singular "their," or if you're writing in a context where it might be considered inappropriate, consider alternative phrasing.
-You've got often ways worth knowing here.
-Here's the thing — for example, instead of saying "Each employee should submit their report by Friday," you could say "Employees should submit their reports by Friday. " Or, you could use the indefinite article "a" or "an" and rephrase the sentence: "An employee should submit their report by Friday Still holds up..
+In practice, when it comes to this, often ways stand out.
+Consider this: for example, instead of saying "Each employee should submit their report by Friday," you could say "Employees should submit their reports by Friday. " Or, you could use the indefinite article "a" or "an" and rephrase the sentence: "An employee should submit their report by Friday.

 5. Embrace Inclusive Language: